Group 1 Automotive Inc. research snapshot

 Moat

-The moat comes from manufacturer franchise agreements that limit competition, local market density for service retention, and procurement scale.
-Switching costs for customers are low, but the service relationship creates recurring revenue.
+The moat comes from manufacturer franchise agreements that limit competition, cluster-market density for service retention, and scale in procurement, marketing, and F&I. Customer switching costs are low, but the service relationship produces recurring revenue.

 Munger risk inversion